Here are the top Institutional holders of ZoomInfo Technologies Inc. (ZI) shares

 ZoomInfo Technologies Inc. (ZI) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for ZoomInfo Technologies Inc. (ZI) is a “Buy”.
-21 analysts offering their recommendations for the stock have an average rating of 1.90, where 2 rate it as a Hold and 2 think it is a “Overweight”.
-16 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for ZoomInfo Technologies Inc. (ZI) is a “Overweight”.
+21 analysts offering their recommendations for the stock have an average rating of 1.90, where 3 rate it as a Hold and 2 think it is a “Overweight”.
+15 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-ZoomInfo Technologies Inc. is expected to release its quarterly report on 02/14/2023.The EPS is expected to grow by 372.90% this year
+ZoomInfo Technologies Inc. is expected to release its quarterly report on 05/01/2023.The EPS is expected to grow by 372.90% this year

 ZoomInfo Technologies Inc. (ZI) Top Institutional Holders